puppetlabs/puppetlabs-iis/README.md

 #### `managed_pipeline_mode`

 Specifies the request-processing mode that is used to process requests for managed content.
-Must be either 'Integrated' or 'Classic'.
+Valid options 'Integrated' or 'Classic'.

 #### `managed_runtime_loader`

-Specifies the managed loader to use for pre-loading the the application pool.Note: This property was added in IIS 7.5.
+Specifies the managed loader to use for pre-loading the the application pool.
+Note: This property was added in IIS 7.5.
 The default value is 'webengine4.dll'.

 #### `managed_runtime_version`